Askaniy/TrueColorTools/README.md

 **Images tab** allows you to load image(s), specify wavelengths and save a processed image, for each pixel of which a spectrum was built.
 It takes a very long time with the current algorithm, so you can check out the preview.

 **Table tab** generates a customizable table of calculated colors from the spectra database.
 You can see examples [here](Tables/).

+**Blackbody & Redshifts tab** calculates the influence of physical phenomena on color.
+Based on the blackbody spectrum, the program displays the changes in color and brightness from Doppler and gravitational redshifts.
+You can lock the exposure through the logarithmic spectral irradiance scale.
+It is measured in energy from 1 m² on 550 nm in the 1 nm range.

 ### Auxiliary